adisreyaj/node-typescript-starter/README.md

 1. Bare minimum setup done.
 1. Test configurations added.
 1. Works out of the box.
+1. Logging with Winston and Morgan
+1. .env file for configurations

 ## How to get started